WeCanCodeIT/CleMasterSyllabus/SlideDeck/src/Git/GitHubIntro/index.md

 <div float="right" class="img"><img src="./resources/Git10.png" /></div>

-- The purpose of the .gitignore file is to allow you to ignore files that you never want to commit into a repository (e.g... editor backup files, build products, or local configuration overrides).
+- The purpose of the `.gitignore` file is to allow you to ignore files that you never want to commit into a repository (e.g. editor backup files, build products, or local configuration overrides).

-- You can generate a .gitignore file by browsing to <mark>https://www.gitignore.io/</mark>
+- You can generate a `.gitignore` file by browsing to <mark>https://www.gitignore.io/</mark>

 - Enter <mark>VisualStudio</mark> into the text box and select <mark>Create</mark>